Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 No offline access

 Requires internet and an active Google session.
 Not usable on flights, in areas with unreliable connectivity, or on devices without Google account access.
-For offline document annotation, Readwise or Obsidian with a local LLM plugin are alternatives.

 No real-time meeting capture

 NotebookLM is designed for uploaded documents, not live audio streams.
 It cannot join a Zoom call, listen to a podcast in real time, or process a live lecture.
-Use Otter or Fireflies for meetings; paste the transcript into NotebookLM afterward if you want to analyze it.

 Consumer BAA unavailability for HIPAA